 There are certain risks involved in efficient portfolio management activities and the management of collateral in relation to such activities, including the reinvestment of cash collateral.
-Please refer to the section of this Prospectus entitled "Special Considerations and Risk Factors" and "The Fund - Conflicts of Interest" and, in particular, but without limitation, the risk factors relating to "Derivatives Risks" in the Prospectus.
+Please refer to the section of this Prospectus entitled "Special Considerations and Risk Factors" and "The Company - Conflicts of Interest" and, in particular, but without limitation, the risk factors relating to "Derivatives Risks".
 These risks may expose investors to an increased risk of loss.